charliehawley/MP1-OH/README.md

 # MP-1 Olivia Hird Professional Portfolio

 This project will endeavour to present and reflect the work, ethos and acumen of Olivia Hird, a filmmaker and production manager for documentary film and festivals.

 * It will include:
-    * examples of previous work in video, image and essay formats,
+    * examples of previous work in video, image and essay formats
     * statement of intent and interests
     * details on her previous experience
     * social links